 Component An electronic device, typically a resistor, capacitor, inductor, or integrated circuit (IC), that is mounted to the circuit board and performs a specific electrical function.

 Component Side The side of the circuit board on which most of the components will be located.
 Also called the “top side.”

 Components Sourcing Component Sourcing Service is a key part of our Turnkey PCB Assembly Services.
-We take care of comprehensive components sourcing to improve our PCB assembly production efficiency, and enable you designers and engineers have more time on research and development, engineering and design.
+We take care of comprehensive components sourcing to improve our PCB assembly production efficiency and enable you, designers and engineers, to have more time on research and development, engineering, and design.

 Computer-Aided Design (CAD) A software program with algorithms for drafting and modeling, providing a graphical representation of a printed board’s conductor layout and signal routes.